IETF-Hackathon/mDNSResponder/README.md

 On a modern Mac there are many.
 As a general rule, look for one of the “en” interfaces, where the flags say “UP,BROADCAST,…”

-Replace “my-building.example.org.” with your delegated subdomain name, or “service.home.arpa” if you have no delegated subdomain name.
+If you have a subdomain name for the link, replace “service.home.arpa” with that subdomain name.

-Replace “my-hostname.example.org” with the DNS hostname of your Discovery Proxy device.
+If your Discovery Proxy device has a DNS hostname, replace “discoveryproxy.home.arpa” with that DNS hostname.

 Replace “203.0.113.123” with the actual IP address of your Discovery Proxy device.